One of the most beloved activities in wild lands is hiking.

 10. Kekekabic Trail in Boundary Waters Canoe Area Wilderness, Minnesota

-Boundary Waters is one of America’s most visited wildernesses and was one of the first to be protected under the Wilderness Act fifty years ago.
+Boundary Waters is one of America’s most visited wildernesses and was one of the first to be protected under the Wilderness Act over fifty years ago.
 Along with over 1,000 miles of canoe routes, Boundary Waters has 18 hiking trails and about 2,000 campsites.
 The Kekekabic Trail is the only one that cuts through the heart of the wilderness.
 It’s a three-to-five-day hike for those who like a challenge - and who seek the quietest campsites in the country.
 It’s set to become part of the North Country National Scenic Trail, which weaves from eastern New York to North Dakota.

 photo: Kekekabic in Boundary Waters Canoe Area Wilderness. credit: Flickr, David Grant.